MathieuFortune/mathieufortune.github.io/_posts/2020-10-01-mograph-mentor.md

 </div>

 <div class="clearfix"></div>

+## Deliverables

+As we refined our business strategy and marketing plans, it became evident that MoGraph Mentor’s brand identity and digital presence required a complete overhaul.
+This created a pivotal opportunity to redefine how the company positioned itself in the market.

+The project centered on two key initiatives:

+- **Revamping the Company Website**: The goal was to redesign the website as a user-friendly marketing hub and e-commerce platform.
+It needed to support growth goals, boost user engagement, and accommodate the planned expansion of the course catalog.

+- **Refreshing the Brand Identity**: I developed a cohesive brand identity that captured MoGraph Mentor’s vision and mission.
+This included refreshing the logo, curating a distinctive color palette and typography, and creating comprehensive brand and visual design guidelines to ensure consistency across all touchpoints.

 ## The Challenge

-As I delved deeper into the heart of Mograph Mentor's operations, two significant challenges came up:
+Two significant challenges defined this project:

-**Overcoming legacy limitations:** The existing website, though functional, was a rudimentary tool that lacked the robustness and versatility required to accommodate our ambitious growth plans.
-The bare-bone capabilities it offered were quickly becoming bottlenecks.
-It became evident that this solution would be insufficient; a ground-up rebuild was needed.
+- **Overcoming legacy limitations**: The existing website was outdated and lacked the robustness needed to support ambitious growth plans.
+Its limited capabilities caused bottlenecks, making a complete rebuild essential.

-**Navigating a competitive landscape:** The motion design industry is expansive and fiercely competitive.
-To truly distinguish Mograph Mentor amidst a sea of competitors, it was key to gain a holistic understanding of our target audience.
-Their aspirations, challenges, and motivations needed to be at the core of our redesigned brand identity and website.
-Additionally, immersing myself in the intricate world of motion design was crucial.
-It wasn't just about aesthetics or functionality; it was about creating a platform that resonated with both seasoned professionals and budding artists.
+- **Navigating a competitive landscape**: The motion design industry is vast and competitive.
+Differentiating MoGraph Mentor required deep insights into our target audience—their aspirations, challenges, and motivations.
+This understanding needed to inform both the brand identity and website redesign to ensure they resonated with users.

-Addressing these challenges wasn't just about design and development; it was a deep dive into strategy, understanding our stakeholders, and leveraging the very essence of what motion design represented.
+Addressing these challenges required strategic thinking, collaboration, and a commitment to aligning our vision with the needs of motion designers.

 ## Final Product

-### New Website for Mograph Mentor

-I designed, tested, and launched a new brand identity and fully functional website to market Mograph Mentor’s business and increase brand awareness across the industry.
+### Comprehensive Digital Presence

+I developed a high-performance, responsive marketing and e-commerce platform.
+This website became the foundation of MoGraph Mentor’s business growth, offering a seamless user experience while effectively showcasing the brand and its offerings.

 {% include lazy-image.html src="/images/mographmentor-casestudy.gif" alt="New website design of Mograph Mentor" caption="Mograph Mentor - New website design" figClass="" %}

 ### Brand Identity Guidelines

-Mograph Mentor sought to differentiate itself from its competitors through a brand identity that was clean, artistic, and welcoming.

-With these attributes in mind, I designed **a new logo, color palette, and typography**.
-I then created brand guidelines and a design system to facilitate future improvements and streamline communication with cross-functional team members.
+The refreshed brand identity differentiated MoGraph Mentor in a crowded market.
+I designed a new logo, refined the color palette, and selected complementary typography.
+These elements were compiled into a design system to streamline future improvements and facilitate collaboration with team members.

 <div class="responsive-iframe-container marg-v--small">
 <iframe class="responsive-iframe" style="border: 1px solid rgba(0, 0, 0, 0.1);" width="800" height="450" src="https://www.figma.com/embed?embed_host=share&url=https%3A%2F%2Fwww.figma.com%2Ffile%2Fel79manGotM0SlfV6o7E0D%2FMM-Ui-Elements%3Fnode-id%3D0%253A1" allowfullscreen></iframe>